 Expect: 100-Continue header may be sent by clients to require a confirmation from the server before uploading the request body.
 This can be used to ensure that large request bodies are only sent once the client has confirmation that the server is willing to accept the request.

 100 Continue confirmations are only sent if the ASGI application calls

-Note that that proxy configurations may not neccssarily forward on
+Note that proxy configurations may not necessarily forward on

 100 Continues rather than passing the header on to the upstream server.

 Uvicorn will strip any response body from HTTP requests with the